Architecture & Security

 Lock-only, by construction

 Every action the engine can take reduces risk: it tightens stops, locks profit, closes positions, and locks the account after a rule break.
 Stops only ever move toward safety — widening is refused at the same layer.
-In its first confirmed live save, the lock converted a full-R loss into roughly half.
+In its first confirmed live save — a single logged instance, not a typical result — the lock converted a full-R loss into roughly half.

 Route your orders through Detent and it can reject a rule-breaking order before it fills.
 Trade direct and it still catches the position and acts — it just can't un-send what you already sent.